exonum/exonum-doc/src/advanced/consensus/specification.md

 - If the node has a saved PoL, send a `Prevote` for `locked_propose` in the new round, and proceed to
   [Availability of +2/3 Prevotes](#availability-of-23-prevotes).
-- Else, if the node is the leader, form and send `Propose` and `Prevote` messages (after the expiration of `propose_timeout`, if the node has just moved to a new height).
+- Else, if the node is a leader, form and send `Propose` and `Prevote` messages (after expiration of `propose_timeout`, if the node has just moved to a new height).

 ### Status Timeout

-- If the node’s height has not increased since the timeout was set, then broadcast a `Status` message to all peers.
+- If the height of the node has not increased since the timeout was set, then broadcast a `Status` message to all peers.
 - Add a timeout for the next `Status` broadcast (its length is specified by `status_timeout`).